-Your last will and testament and your life insurance are both necessary parts of your financial plan.
-Both a will and testament and life insurance can help support your loved ones after you die by providing for them with the resources they need to pay their expenses.
+A last will and testament and a life insurance policy are necessary parts of your estate plan; they can both help your loved ones after you die, by providing for them with the resources they need to pay their expenses.

 Life insurance pays a death benefit to any person or organization you name as a beneficiary on your policy.
 Your last will and testament distributes the assets in your estate to the beneficiaries you name in the will.
 In both cases, the beneficiary can be a trust, which owns the asset until the beneficiaries of the trust are allowed to access it.